Azure/AzureML-Containers/README.md

 **Note that these base images do not come with Python packages, notably the Azure ML Python SDK, installed.** If you require the Azure ML SDK package for your job, make sure you also install the appropriate package.

-**Please note that images supporting Ubuntu 16.04 are now deprecated.**
+**Please note that images supporting Ubuntu 16.04 are now deprecated.
+We recommend using images supporting Ubuntu 18.04 for the timebeing as we transition towards providing 20.04 images.**

 <a name="dependencies"></a>
 ## Base image dependencies